Oren \[Boot2Root]

 SeIncreaseWorkingSetPrivilege Increase a process working set Disabled

-So, PrintSpoofer is uploaded on the target, and executed with the parameter of the implant that was uploaded just now with the -c
+So, PrintSpoofer is uploaded on the target, and executed with the parameter of the implant that was uploaded just now with the `-c` switch.

 As shown here, we have gained machine access, which is higher than NT Authority System!